 After a rolling boil, the swirling phase purifies the wort further by eliminating protein and hop particles by settling.

-These solids are referred to as trub.
-Although the boiling kettle can be utilized as a whirlpool, many brewers prefer to use a separate, specifically built container.
+Although the boiling kettle can be used as a whirlpool, many brewers prefer a separate, specifically built container.

 A hop back is a whirlpooling vessel that uses fresh hop flowers or cones in a sealed chamber to filter the trub.
-You can use this to add extra hop aroma compounds to the wort.

-Let’s say you want to use whole hop cones in the boil; you’re going to need a hop back.
 On the other hand, a traditional whirlpool is more effective in collecting trub produced by hop pellets.

-Following that, a heat exchanger is utilized to cool the wort to the temperature required for fermentation.
 Brewers frequently employ the warm water from this exchange to begin a new brewing cycle.

 Step 7: Activating and Pitching The Yeast

 After taking your gravity reading, it’s time to add the yeast.
-This is referred to as “pitching” in the brewing industry.

-You want to make sure your yeast is ready for pitching before starting the brew.
 Ensuring yeast health is extremely important to consider before starting the brew.

-Allow your yeast to rest out at room temperature for about 3 hours before pitching to ensure that it is ready.
-This will result in better fermentation and, as a result, superior beer.
+Allow your yeast to rest at room temperature for about 3 hours before pitching to ensure it is ready.

-Brewing Yeasts You Can Use
+Brewing Yeasts, You Can Use

-Brewing yeast (not to be confused with baking yeast) is available in both dry and liquid forms.
-Each has its own advantages over the other.
+Brewing yeast (not to be confused with baking yeast) is available in dry and liquid forms.

-Either variety is used at the brewer’s discretion.
-But regardless of which type you use, make sure your yeast is ready for pitching.
+But regardless of which type you use, ensure your yeast is ready for pitching.

 Dry Yeast